northwestcoder/satori-gdpr-optout-tool/README.md

 If you combine the following concepts, the result is a tool for querying multiple locations across multiple datastores, searching for a specific email address.

 1. Satori has all of your [Datastores](https://satoricyber.com/docs/datastores/data-stores-overview/) defined.
-2. Satori provides a [username and password](https://satoricyber.com/docs/data%20portal/#data-store-temporary-credentials) for all datastores (except Snowflake, for which we provide input fields if needed).
+2. Satori provides a temp [username and password](https://satoricyber.com/docs/data%20portal/#data-store-temporary-credentials) for most datastores (except Snowflake and CockroachDB for which we provide input fields if needed).
-3. Satori has all of your sensitive emails tagged using [Satori Data Inventory](https://satoricyber.com/docs/inventory/) features.
+3. Satori has all of your sensitive email columns tagged using [Satori Data Inventory](https://satoricyber.com/docs/inventory/) features.
 4. Satori includes a [Rest API](https://app.satoricyber.com/docs/api) for finding and operating upon datastores and locations.
 You need a service account and service key to use the Rest API.

+Therefore, this tool can iterate through the entire corpus of your Satori account and query each and every email location for a desired email, e.g. ```select * from HOST.DB.SCHEMA.LOCATION where COL = 'janedoe@somedomain.com'```

 #### Flow